jakub-zwolakowski/scvs/TIS_README.md

 ### taintnoproto_e01

-NO UB (maybe the behavior is unexpected, but this code is correct - the type of 'int array[]' is complete, so can be used as an argument to 'sizeof' - see https://cigix.me/c17#6.7.6.2.p4)
+NO UB

-CHECK
+This case is almost exactly the same as `sizeofptr_e01`.

 ## taintsink